graphtastic/platform/docs/design/tome--graphtastic-platform-docker-compose.md

 ### 8.7 Configurable Data Persistence

-To optimize the developer experience and provide flexibility, data persistence for stateful services is configurable, and adheres to the 12-Factor principle of separating backing services.
+To optimize the developer experience and provide flexibility, we opt for a data persistence model for stateful services which is configurable.
 This is managed via an environment variable that alters the `volumes` section in `compose.yaml` files.

--   **Default (Bind Mount):** By default (`PERSISTENCE_MODE=bind`), services mount a local `./data` directory within their project folder (e.g., `./.deps/federated-graph-core/data/postgres`).
+-   **Default (Bind Mount):** By default (`mode=bind`), services mount a local `./data` directory within their project folder (e.g., `./.deps/federated-graph-core/data/postgres`).
 This makes the data transparent and easily accessible for inspection or modification during development.
 -   **Optional (Named Volume):** By running `make up mode=volume`, developers can switch to using standard, persistent Docker named volumes.
+In future implementations (tools-kubernetes) this would map to Persistent Volumes (PV) and Persistent Volume Claims (PVC).

 The `make clean` target is configured to intelligently remove either the local data directories or the associated named volumes, providing a complete "factory